 You can use a special comb called a “nit comb” to carefully remove the eggs that have attached themselves to the hair shaft.

 You should thoroughly vacuum any area of your home where hairs might have fallen.
 Any bedding or clothing that has been exposed to the lice needs to be machine washed in hot water.

 You may wish to avoid the use of lice medications on yourself or your small children.
 Some natural products promise the same results as pediculicides.
 However, these “holistic” products are not regulated by the Food and Drug Administration.
 A natural product that is not regulated may carry its own risks, especially in small children.
-It’s also important to remember that these products may not be as effective as promised. have shown that essential oils may have a role in lice treatment.
-If you have lice, you may find relief with the following oils:
+It’s also important to remember that these products may not be as effective as promised.

 - tea tree oil